 With regards to my educational background, I Initially studied law to degree level and have an MA from Leicester University.
-I moved into lecturing, working at Leicester University, De Montfort University and latterly Colchester Sixth Form College.
-I have always been active in the field of education and I contributed to an MA distance learning programme at Leicester University where I wrote both course material and assessed postgraduate work.
-I also devised course materials for students at Colchester Sixth Form College where I was formerly Head of AS Law.
+I moved into lecturing having always been active in the field of education and I contributed to an MA distance learning programme at Leicester University writing course material and assessing postgraduate work.
+At Colchester Sixth Form College I devised course materials for students and was head of AS Law.

-As I began to move from education into voice, I wanted to learn how the voice worked anatomically.
-I was acutely aware of the limitations of my own voice and was eager to gain a deeper understanding.
-I found the options for study in the area of vocal pedagogy to be limited and I began to run one-off workshops as a way of enhancing my own understanding.
-It’s been a privilege to host a number of sessions with leading specialists such as Dr Jenevora Williams, Declan Costello, Mary King and Meribeth Dayme.
+As I moved from education into voice, I wanted to learn how the voice worked anatomically.
+I was acutely aware of my own voice limitations and was eager to gain a deeper understanding.
+I found the options for study in the area of vocal pedagogy limiting and began to run one-off workshops to enhance my own understanding.
+It’s been a privilege to host sessions with leading specialists such as Dr Jenevora Williams, Declan Costello, Mary King and Meribeth Dayme.

 I approached Cardiff Metropolitan University with a view to potentially devising a pathway forward and they suggested a highly innovative work-based programme that facilitates research into specialist areas.